 Orthopedic RCM Challenges

 By identifying key orthopedic RCM pain points that interfere with maximized reimbursement, we can begin to formulate answers that are cost-effective and provide multi-tiered solutions to everyday frustrations.
-While analyzing current systems, it’s important to look at the workflow, the people affected, and how efficiencies can be gained through technology and automation.
+While analyzing current systems, it’s important to look at the workflow, the people affected, and how efficiencies can be gained through technology and advanced automation.

-Let’s look at three RCM bottlenecks that can be improved or eliminated and will capture leaking revenue that belongs in your bottom-line results:
+Let’s look at three RCM bottlenecks that can be improved or eliminated and will capture leaking revenue that belongs in your bottom-line orthopedic results:

 - Automated status checks and follow-up with payers